klis87/redux-requests/packages/redux-saga-requests/README.md

 or lower level `sendRequest`
 (see [advanced example](https://github.com/klis87/redux-saga-requests/tree/master/examples/advanced)),
 or... you could even access your request instance with `getRequestInstance`
-- support for Axios and Fetch API - additional clients could be added, you could even write your own client integration as a `driver` (see [./packages/redux-saga-requests-axios/src/axios-driver.js](https://github.com/klis87/redux-saga-requests/blob/master/packages/redux-saga-requests-axios/src/axios-driver.js) for the example)
+- support for Axios, Fetch API and GraphQL - additional clients could be added, you could even write your own client integration as a `driver` (see [./packages/redux-saga-requests-axios/src/axios-driver.js](https://github.com/klis87/redux-saga-requests/blob/master/packages/redux-saga-requests-axios/src/axios-driver.js) for the example)
 - optimistic updates support, so your views can be updated even before requests are finished, while you still keep consistency in case of errors by reverting optimistic updates